grafana/loki/production/nomad/loki/README.md

 # Monolithic mode

-This Nomad job will deploy a Loki in
+This Nomad job will deploy Loki in
 [monolithic mode](https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#monolithic-mode)
 with minimum dependencies, using boltdb-shipper and S3 backend and with the ability to scale.